hackoregon/civic/README.md

 - Prettier — for code formatting in your editor as you’re coding
 - EditorConfig — for consistency in settings like indentation line-endings

-## Working on a single package other than the component library
+## Working on a single package other than a component package

 Most developers working in this project will be contributing to one package at a time.